-Jared Auclair, Northeastern University’s director of Executive Training and Biotechnology Programs and director of Northeastern’s Biopharmaceutical Analysis Training Lab, shares his advice on pursuing a career as a process development scientist.
+Jared Auclair, associate dean of professional programs and graduate affairs at Northeastern’s College of Science and director of Northeastern’s Biopharmaceutical Analysis Training Lab, shares his advice on pursuing a career as a process development scientist.

 “In the biopharmaceutical field, especially when it comes to biosimilars, it is said that ‘the process is the product.’
 Thus, a process development scientist is critical to the production of important protein drugs,” Auclair says.